-Data suggest that the majority (i.e., 84-85%) of families do not return for service within 12 months of case closure.
-A minority of families return to a Children's Aid Society with verified child protection concerns within 12 months: between 15-16% in each of the years under review.
+Data suggest that the majority 79-81% of families do not return for service within 12 months of case closure.
+A minority of families return to the Children's Aid Society of Sarnia and the County of Lambton with verified child protection concerns within 12 months: between 19-21% in each of the years under review.